 With the summer heat ratcheting up, you may be coming down with a serious case of pool envy, obsessed with having a pool right outside your door for cooling off and entertaining friends.
 A swimming pool can even increase the value of your home.
-But, will it increase your homeowners insurance rates too?
+But, will it increase your rates too?

 Before you dive in and add a pool to your property or buy a home that already has one, here are three important things to keep in mind: